-The Master of Arts in Library Science (MALS) degree is available entirely online and is designed to prepare library and information professionals to conduct research in different types of information environments, with the opportunity to specialize in a Program Track.
+The Master of Arts in Library Science (MA in Library Science) degree is available entirely online and is designed to prepare library and information professionals to conduct research in different types of information environments, with the opportunity to specialize in a Program Track.

 Steps to Admission

-- Apply to SLIS.
+2. Apply to SLIS.
 Only complete application packets will be considered.
 Applicants are responsible for keeping their contact information current.
 Submit the following materials, in a single, complete mailing, to TWU SLIS, PO Box 425438, Denton, TX 76204-5438, OR submit the materials via email to firstname.lastname@example.org.

 - A resume